tdunning/EvenDigits/README.md

 # Results

+Running many threads on an 18 core older server, this system was able to test 100P candidates using a 15 digit sieve (no additional solutions found).
+I expect that using the sieve with $d$-digits to build the sieve with $d+1$-digits would speed the cycle characterization up enough to build a 20 digit sieve which should make the program run 32 times faster.
+That puts a 1E sample run into view.

-Running on a single core of an older server, these were the results using a 15 digit sieve.
+In earlier tests running on a single core of an older server, these were the results using a 15 digit sieve.
 Per core, this machine is a bit slower than a single ARM core on my laptop but the server has much more memory which becomes important with the larger sieve basis.
 This is a run testing $10^15$ values.
+The most recent versions also use the new mp package which puts pretty much all of the extended precision numbers onto the stack instead of the heap.
+This results in about half the memory usage.

 ```
 dunning@host:~/EvenDigits$ go run sieve/scan.go -threads 1 -sieve cycle-015.json -limit 1P -verbose -digits 55